SamSswi/CI_project1_5v5football/README.md

     - The form provides value to the user by giving them the opportunity to join 5v5 Football Groningen community.

 ![alt text](./assets/images/contactPage.jpg)

+- ### Testing
+    - I tested the website works in different browsers: Microsoft Edge, Google Chrome, Mozila Firefox, Safari, Opera.
+    - I confirmed this project is responsive and functions on all standard screen sizes using devtools device toolbar.
+    - I confirmed the website pages' content is readable and easy to understand.
+    - I confirmed the form works: requires entry in all the fields except for the Suggestions box, only will accept an email address in the email input field and the submit button works.